Arsenal host Liverpool at the Emirates this evening, in the latest meeting between two of English football’s most successful clubs.

 A player who enjoyed lengthy stints at both clubs, Michael Thomas was responsible for the most dramatic moment in the history of the two club’s rivalry.

-Thomas came through the youth academy at Arsenal and made 163 league appearances for the club over a seven-year spell, but his goal against Liverpool in 1989 is what he is most remembered for.
+Thomas came through the academy at Arsenal and made 163 league appearances for the club over a seven-year spell, but his goal against Liverpool in 1989 is what he is most remembered for.